Bylaws

 A delegate appointed by the Board of Directors will represent the Association in the Neartown Association.

-ARTICLE X: DUTIES OF OFFICERS
+ARTICLE X: OFFICERS

 Section 1: